-Since the distribution of non-prime squarefree numbers is not affected by this bias, one may expect a compensatory effect among the squareful twins (squareful numbers surrounding multiples of 6).
+Since the distribution of non-prime squarefree numbers is not affected by the bias discussed here, one may expect a compensatory effect among the squareful twins (squareful numbers surrounding multiples of 6).
 Such is the case, indeed.
 The R ratio of these twins is lower than expected.
-For the first $10^9$ multiples of 6, it is 2.161, noticeably smaller than $R_0$ .
+For the first 10^9 multiples of 6, it is 2.161, noticeably smaller than R_0 .